 Cryptocurrencies that are based on one blockchain can be ported over to other blockchains if they are "wrapped" (locked in a vault in their native blockchain and then represented with a 1:1 token that circulates on the other blockchain).

 Chainlink actively monitors the reserves of both blockchains to make sure all the WBTC tokens stay fully collateralized at all times.
 This opens up the liquidity of cryptocurrencies beyond their own ecosystem.

 Unlike traditional finance, decentralized finance (DeFi) enables anyone with an internet connection to borrow, lend, and earn interest using almost any type of asset.
-The global DeFi market has exploded in the last 12 months, with the amount of capital deposited into DeFi platforms increasing from $600m in March 2020 to over $38 billion today.
+The global DeFi market has exploded in the last few years, with the amount of capital deposited into DeFi platforms increasing from $600m in March 2020 to over $54 billion today.

 For these systems to function without central authorities that moderate collateral levels, interest rates, and currency values, they can use a decentralized oracle solution like Chainlink to access reliable market data.

 But in the past, bad actors have used price feeds as an attack vector to exploit protocols that pool together assets.
 If bad actors can manipulate the data feeding into the pools, they can change the outcomes of how and where the pools distribute funds.

 Several DeFi protocols are using Chainlink to provide tamper-proof price feeds and track the value of deposits, ensuring users receive the correct amount of yield and remain protected from losses.

 Supply chain was one of the earliest industries to begin experimenting with smart contract systems, using the technology to record the movement of goods on an immutable decentralized ledger where all information remains open and transparent, updated in real-time.